Ionaru/rangers-mono/apps/website/content/handbook/armour.md

 During our operations, you may have to crew one of these vehicle types.

-- **MRAP**: _Mine-Resistant Ambush Protected_ - Of the armoured vehicles, MRAPs have the lightest armour and are usually equipped with either a single heavy machine gun or automatic grenade launcher.
+- **MRAP** - _Mine-Resistant Ambush Protected_ - Of the armoured vehicles, MRAPs have the lightest armour and are usually equipped with either a single heavy machine gun or automatic grenade launcher.
 These wheeled vehicles are mainly used for infantry transport and defence, and only rarely used in combat situations.
 MRAPs have a crew of two, consisting of a driver and gunner.
 Examples are the Hunter and Ifrit.
-- **APC**: _Armoured Personnel Carrier_ - APCs are light or medium armoured vehicles designed to transport infantry and equipment in combat zones.
+- **APC** - _Armoured Personnel Carrier_ - APCs are light or medium armoured vehicles designed to transport infantry and equipment in combat zones.
 APCs may be unarmed, or armed with some combination of light, medium, heavy machine guns, or automatic grenade launchers for self-defence.
 Both wheeled and tracked APCs exist, are often amphibious and have a crew of two or three.
 The crew consists of a driver, gunner and optionally a dedicated commander.
 Examples are the M113 and BTR.
-- **IFV**: _Infantry Fighting Vehicle_ - IFVs are similar to APCs in their role of transporting infantry in combat zones, but they also have the possibility of providing direct-fire support.
+- **IFV** - _Infantry Fighting Vehicle_ - IFVs are similar to APCs in their role of transporting infantry in combat zones, but they also have the possibility of providing direct-fire support.
 In a way they are a middleground between an APC and MBT.
 IFVs are typically tracked, but wheeled variants exist.
 The armament of an IFV can consist of automatic cannons, low or medium velocity guns, ATGMs or automatic grenade launchers.
 IFVs require a crew of three to operate, consisting of a driver, gunner and commander.
 Examples are the M2 Bradley and BMP.
-- **MBT**: _Main Battle Tank_ - MBTs are the most heavily armed and armoured among mechanized forces.
+- **MBT** - _Main Battle Tank_ - MBTs are the most heavily armed and armoured among mechanized forces.
 These vehicles are exclusively tracked and are armed with high-caliber, high velocity guns.
 The MBTs main armament is usually supplemented with two or more heavy machine guns to engage infantry and light vehicles.
 MBTs typically have a crew of three or four, consisting of a driver, gunner and commander and an optional loader in some MBT variants.
 Examples are the M1 Abrams and T-80.

 ## Ammo and Weapon Types